Pregnancy and COVID-19 (Coronavirus) | Northfield Hospital & Clinics

 Who can come to my prenatal visits?

-• You may bring one person with you to your clinic appointments.
+You may bring one person with you to your clinic appointments.
 This person must have no COVID symptoms or recent exposure to a COVID-positive person.
-This person will self-screen on entry, and must wear a mask at all times in the building.

 Can I get a doctor’s note to be home to protect my pregnancy?

-• If you have the option and choose to work from home after 36 weeks, we will provide you a note for your employer.
+• If you have the option to work from home after 36 weeks, we will provide you a note for your employer.

 • If you are working in health care, we can provide a note recommending you avoid working directly with COVID-19 positive patients.